-What if my name, date of birth or gender designation is different from what is on my birth certificate or legal status document?
+What if my name or date of birth is different from what is on my birth certificate or legal status document?

-If your current legal name, date of birth, or gender designation is different from the information on your birth certificate or legal status document, you must show legal proof of the change.
+If your current legal name or date of birth is different from the information on your birth certificate or legal status document, you must show legal proof of the change.
 Acceptable documents supporting a change include:

 - Name change or date of birth change:

-- Certified marriage certificate or divorce decree issued by the county in which you were married.
+- Certified marriage certificate or divorce decree issued by the county where original document was issued.